 I am proud to be a governor at the school and want to support the school and staff in any way I can and feel that I am giving something back to the community.
 I am interested in the education of our children and understand the huge pressure that our teachers are under to ensure that all children are offered a great start in life, something which I think Church Langley offers to a fantastic level.

-Maria has been a governor since June 2011 and is a member of all the governor committees.
-She has an active interest in education as she has been a Primary School teacher herself since 1996.
-She was keen to become a governor when her son joined the school and felt it would be a good way of being able to give back something to the local community; now that her son is at secondary school, she is keen to continue supporting such a great school by staying on as a governor.
+I have been a governor since June 2011 and I am a member of all the governor committees.
+I have an active interest in education as I have been a Primary School teacher since 1996.
+I was keen to become a parent governor when my son joined the school and felt it would be a good way of being able to give back something to the local community; now that my son is at secondary school, I am keen to continue supporting such a great school by staying on as a co-opted governor.